jamzth/Expired/readme.txt

 * Removed Expired Prefix
 * Added: Change of status to “Draft” upon expiry
 * Added: “Expired” category creation and/or assignment
+* Fixed: Bug in metabox.php on line 52

 = 1.0 =